Foraging for Wild Edibles and Herbs:

 You’ll befriend THE most common edible and medicinal wayside plants, including dandelion, stinging nettles, violet, yarrow, burdock, rose, goldenrod, and many others.
 The printable manual is hundreds of pages long and filled with close-up photos for identification, medicinal uses, and loads of easy-to-follow recipes.
 In fact, most of our plant profiles contain more detail than you’ll find in any book on wild foods and herbs.

-Registration for this online course is only open once a year and is closed until 2019.
+Registration for this online course is currently open through April 11, 2019.
 Check out our other online programs, which have ongoing enrollment: The Herbal Immersion Program (which includes the Foraging Course) and the Medicine Making Course.

-Sign up here for free tutorials (videos + articles) on foraging and herbal medicine, and to be notified when enrollment opens again in 2019.
+Sign up here for free tutorials (videos + articles) on foraging and herbal medicine, and to be notified about upcoming offerings.

 We herbalists have a unique take on the commonest of herbs: instead of dismissing them as mundane or maddening, we choose to embrace wily botanicals with enchantment and enterprise.
 These medicinal and edible weeds—vulgar villains to most—are the herbalists’ beloveds.
 This alchemical perspective, transforming the unplanned and uninvited into a veritable treasure, is a handy approach in life that needn’t be limited to weeds.